gpstar81/GPStar-proton-pack/CYCLOTRON.md

 ## Light Switch Panel (Optional)

 There is a included STL file that you can 3D Print to replace the Cyclotron switch plate.
 You can add 5mm LEDs into the holes.
 See reference in the [Pack Setup](PACK.md) for wiring to the Arduino Mega.
 You can use cliplites to hold the LEDs in place.
-Refer to the parts list on where to source them.
+Refer to the [parts list](BOM.md) on where to source them.

+If using the Frutto 8-LED PCB for RGB lighting, you will want to substitute [8 clear cliplites](https://www.digikey.com/en/products/detail/visual-communications-company-vcc/CLF-280-CTP/4515438).
+This panel will sit between the pack controller and the inner cyclotron "cake" lights.

+For reference, if using all of the optional parts which use addressable LEDs this is the correct order for installation:

+`Pack Controller -> Inner LED Panel PCB -> Inner Cake Ring -> Cavity Lights`

 ![Panel with Cliplites](images/SwitchPanel.jpg)